bstee615/armsim/README.md

 -   `quicksort.exe`: Output all the constant numbers in in the correct order.

--   `mersenne$.exe`: Output prompt, took user input correctly, and printed five random numbers generated via the seed.
+-   `mersenne.exe`: Output prompt, took user input correctly, and printed five random numbers generated via the seed.